filljonas/predicting_building_types_and_functions/README.md

 - Arrange buildings/nodes as a graph structure

 <aside>
 💡 The result from these steps is saved in the form of PostgreSQL tables.
-The graph-structured dataset can be visualized in the software QGIS if desired.
-For this purpose, execute the SQL-statements in the script `qgis_visualization.sql` in the folder `sample/dataset`.

 </aside>

 The script also creates a graph dataset suitable for *PyTorch Geometric* in the folder `sample/dataset/pyg_ds`.